kovzol/RegularNGons/README.md

 # RegularNGons

-Find new theorems in Euclidean elementary plane geometry by observing distances between intersections of diagonals of a regular polygon.
+Find new theorems in elementary plane geometry by observing distances between intersections of diagonals of a regular polygon.

 Given a regular polygon and four diagonals d, e, f and g of it.